 The club championship is a friendly competition for all members.
 It is predominately based on the 10 events of the Kent Grand Prix with local events added in and a marathon of your choice.
 The marathon must be an official measured event.

-To compete in the club championship you must be a member of England Athletics and wear club colours when you run.
+To compete in the club championship you must wear club colours when you run.
 If you run in any of the events listed for the championship that year you will automatically be counted and your points will be taken from the event results.